-There are many companies out there that refinance medical school loans, and each will have its own offers.
-Look at all your options before making a decision.
+There are many companies out there that refinance med school loans, and each will have its own offers.
+Look at all your refinancing options before making a decision.

 Options to refinance your medical school loans

-You can shop refinancing lenders even if you refinanced in the past.
-Compare opportunities for a better interest rate and terms to help you wipe out medical school loan debt with a low-interest loan or one that has a more attractive loan term.
+You can also shop for refinancing lenders even if you refinanced in the past.
+Check rates and compare refinancing options from Splash Financial and more to help you wipe out medical school loan debt with a low-interest loan or one that has a more attractive loan term.

 Ask us if refinancing medical school loans is right for you

 When you refinance your medical school loans, it’s permanent.
-If you’re still unsure about your medical student loan refinance options or want professional help to crunch the numbers, reach out to our consultants today.
+If you’re still unsure about your student loan refinancing options or want professional help to crunch the numbers, reach out to our consultants today.
 We specialize in helping individuals with large sums of student loan debt.
-We'll look at your forgiveness options and help you create a student loan payoff plan for wherever you’re at with medical school.
+We'll look at your forgiveness options and repayment programs to help you create a student loan payoff plan for wherever you’re at with medical school.

 *Includes optional 0.25% Auto Pay discount.
 For 100k or more.